 The question: Does talking on a cell phone while driving negatively impact driving performance?

 The key concepts: "cell phone talking" and "driving performance" are the variables being measured.
-But are they the true core elements?
+But are they the only core elements?
 If we are limited to the evidence gathered from testing drivers who are talking on cell phones, are we getting the only relevant data?

 What other concepts or vocabularies might be needed for a search like this?
 For instance: